 Garage Consumer Unit Wiring Diagram

-Important Tips for Safe Electrical Repairs
+Vital Tips for Safe Electrical Repairs

-1. Test for Power
+1. Test for Energy

-Always test for power prior to working on virtually any circuit wires.
+Always analyze for power prior to working on any kind of circuit wires.

-2. Check Amperage Ratings
+2. Check Amperage Rankings

 Choosing typically the Right Amperage

 3. Make Restricted Wiring Connections